DusanKasan/Knapsack/README.md

 reduce([1, 3, 3, 2], function ($tmp, $value) {return $tmp + $value;}, 0); //9
 ```

-#### reduceRight(callable $function, mixed $start, bool $convertToColleciton = false) : mixed
+#### reduceRight(callable $function, mixed $start, bool $convertToCollection = false) : mixed|Collection
 Like reduce, but walks from last item to the first one.
-If $convertToCollection is true and the return value is a collection (array|Traversable) an instance of Collection is returned.
+If $convertToCollection is true and the return value is an iterable an instance of Collection is returned.
 ```php
 Collection::from([1, 3, 3, 2])
     ->reduceRight(